For 2021-22, the average GPA was 3.31 and the interquartile range for admitted students was between 2.99 – 3.58.

 IELTS: Score of 7, with no less than 6.5 on each band score.

-TOEFL scores must be no more than two years old from your desired start date.
-USC Price only accepts the Internet-based version of the exam.
+TOEFL scores must be no more than two years old from your intended start date.
+For example, if you wish to start in fall 2019, scores cannot be older than August 2017.
+USC Price only accepts the Internet- based version of the exam.
+USC Price doen’t accept paper-based exam.

 The U.S. government requires all international applicants provide proof-of-ability to pay tuition and living expenses for themselves and their dependents (if applicable) before a formal letter of admission and an I-20 or DS-2019 Eligibility Certificate can be issued.
 A missing financial statement will delay the processing of the I-20 or DS-2019.